curveball/next-a12n/README.md

-# pnpm workspace with @curveball/a12n-server and Next.js
+# @curveball/a12n-server and Next.js

-This is a simple example of how to use `@curveball/a12n-server` with a Next.js project using the authorization code flow.
+This is a simple example of how to use `@curveball/a12n-server` with a Next.js project using  OAuth2 authorization code flow.

+Pre-requisites:
+- `pnpm`
+- node >= 20

 ## Getting Started

 From this repo root:

+From this repo root:

 `pnpm install` to install dependencies.

+`git submodule update --rebase` to update the `@curveball/a12n-server` submodule.

 In separate Terminal tabs: